JuliaDynamics/Associations.jl/docs/src/entropy.md

 generalized entropies.
 No bias correction is currently applied to any of the discrete estimators.

-Continuous (differential) entropies, on the other hand, are approximated by [`EntropyEstimator`](@ref)s, and are functions of *integrals*, and rely on estimating density functionals.
+Continuous (differential) entropies, on the other hand, are approximated by [`DifferentialEntropyEstimator`](@ref)s, and are functions of *integrals*, and rely on estimating density functionals.
-Each [`EntropyEstimator`](@ref)s uses a different technique for approximating relevant probability densities, and is often tailed to one or a few types of generalized entropy.
+Each [`DifferentialEntropyEstimator`](@ref)s uses a different technique for approximating relevant probability densities, and is often tailored to one or a few types of generalized entropy.
 For example, [`Kraskov`](@ref) estimates the [`Shannon`](@ref) entropy, while [`LeonenkoProzantoSavani`](@ref) estimates [`Shannon`](@ref), [`Renyi`](@ref), and
 [`Tsallis`](@ref) entropies.

 ```@docs
-EntropyEstimator
+DifferentialEntropyEstimator
 ```

 ```@docs